I3S-ESSnet/Documents/2022/ssm/shared-statistical-methods.md

 #### The problem

 Some of the areas ESSNet I3S explored was techniques related to automating builds, packaging and continous deployment, but also best practices around software design, so we are able to create services that can be used by NSI's regardless of technology plattforms.
 There are fundamentally two areas where software and services which can help increased access to software, and better integration.
 One is the area around building and deploying software, and the other are is the software architecture itself.
-We have issues with a lot of existing Statistical Methods in the Open Source community that lacks in both areas.
+We have issues with a lot of existing Statistical Method implementation in the Open Source community that lacks in both areas.
 For the software architecture side, CSPA 2.0 describes different aproaches that can make software more shareable.
 Examples of software architecture principles are things like [SOLID](https://en.wikipedia.org/wiki/SOLID)-principles that should be considered.
 The lack of attention to these to areas is increasingly at odds with the way modern, cloud native computing is done, and makes it harder to utilize otherwize great quality Statistical Methods.

 #### The solution